Some blogging expert said it’s a good idea to have an “About me” page even if you call it something else, so now I have one. Welcome to it.

 A bit later in Des Moines, I edited nationally syndicated opinion, health and home-repair columns.
 A sewing column, too.
 Really.
 Proofreading crossword puzzles for the Register and Tribune Syndicate inspired my first crime novel.
 Bicycling, craft breweries, social media and commuting by bus inspired the second.

 My wife Susan and I live in Colorado now.
-We enjoy reading, cycling, hiking (with and without Red Dog), hanging out with our daughter, face-timing with our granddaughter and her parents, travel, and snowshoeing in the mountains.
+We enjoy reading, cycling, hiking (with and without Red Dog Smith), hanging out with our daughter, face-timing with our granddaughter and her parents, travel, and snowshoeing in the mountains.

 A couple of final notes: